onqtam/headjack/docs/quotes_and_notes/skip_in_search/CULMINATION.md

 frame control & manipulation

-the highest form of nationalism is seeking the best ways to integrate and cooperate with others
+the highest form of nationalism is seeking the best ways to integrate and cooperate with others - to be part of a larger whole
     if you care about your nation you should ultimately care about the world

 everyone is preoccupied with their corner of reality and almost nobody sees or understands the big picture